wingedcatgirl/Bibliography/README.md

 **A**: Mainly!
 I'll also put in canon characters if I feel like it.

 **Q**: What power level is this mod planned to be?
 **A**: There will be potential for computer-breaking numbers, probably.
 Eventually.
-Once I implement a reasonable-ish way to acquire the Jokers involved.
+Once I implement the Jokers involved, and also a reasonable-ish way to acquire them.

 **Q**: Is this trying to just be [a certain prior, defunct project] again?
 **A**: ...
 Not *just*, no... ~~this one's got MY ocs in it!~~ Egotism aside, as much as Bibliography is both inspired by and modeled on [that older project], it's inherently a different mod and will be its own experience.
 Just for starters, we're going to have different design principles.
 I'll probably use less xChips than they did, for example.